 Context

-This tool, known as ComfyUI-Darkroom, serves as a sophisticated color grading and film emulation suite within the ComfyUI framework.
-Its primary purpose is to provide users with an extensive array of tools for achieving professional-grade color adjustments and film-like effects, all processed locally without external dependencies.
+This tool, known as ComfyUI-Darkroom, serves as a sophisticated color grading and film emulation extension for ComfyUI.
+Its primary purpose is to provide users with a professional-grade suite of functionalities for manipulating and enhancing images, emulating the look of various film stocks, and preparing images for print.

 Key Features & Benefits